arximboldi/lager/doc/actions.rst

 There are many ways you can define actions.
 Normally, in an application there are different *kinds* of actions.
 Consider a typical CRUD_ application, like the canonical `Todo List`_ example.
-To let the type system help you deal with the different actions, we may define the actions as different types whose instances carry all the information needed to perform the operation:
+To let the type system help us deal with the different actions, we may define the actions as different types whose instances carry all the information needed to perform the operation:

 .. _crud: https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete
 .. _todo list: http://todomvc.com/examples/elm/